Noel Kempff Mercado National Park (Bolivia)

 World Heritage Site

-Sharing a border with Brazil, the National Park covers much of the Huanchaca Plateau (also known as Caparu Meseta), a sandstone escarpment that rises 550 m (1,800 ft) above the surrounding plain.
+Sharing a border with Brazil, the National Park covers much of the Huanchaca Plateau (also known as Caparu Meseta).
+This sandstone escarpment rises 550 m (1,800 ft) above the surrounding plain.

-In a number of locations, waterfalls have formed from the cliffs of the Huanchaca Plateau.
+In several locations, waterfalls have formed from the cliffs of the Huanchaca Plateau.
 These include:

 - Arcoiris Falls: 88 m (290 ft)